Edmon-Arzumanyan/Messenger-turbo/README.md

 ## Running

-- Start all services: `foreman start -f Procfile.dev`
+- Start all services: `bin/dev`
+- This command will load environment variables from .env and start all services defined in Procfile.dev using foreman.